A new year brings a new set of opportunities for online retailers to better align themselves with changing consumer needs and expectations.

 7. Your customers can guide you

-The shifts of the last year have made it challenging to plan for the future.
-There are no easy short-term answers.
-The best we can do is continually listen to our customers and monitor how their needs are changing.
+The shifts of the last few years have made planning for the future a constantly changing game with no easy short-term answers.
+The best we can do is continually listen to customers and monitor how their needs are changing.
 That way, we can quickly shift when they shift.
 Every year, Canada Post invests in delivering industry-leading ecommerce and marketing research to Canadian online retailers.
 We can help guide you through what’s happening – and why it matters – to help drive your business forward.